lliendo/Radar/docs/client-configuration.rst

     enforce ownership: False
     reconnect: False

-* connect : This option tells the Radar client where the Radar server's address.
+* connect : This option tells Radar client where to connect to.
+  At the moment only IPv4 addresses are supported.
 By default it tries to connect to localhost port 3333.

 * run as : On UNIX platforms this option tells Radar the effective user and group that the process should run as.
 This is a basic security